Andrew-Chen-Wang/cookiecutter-django-ecs-github/README.rst

 `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`

-TODO Create security group for web access.
+2. Security Groups - Exposing your ports

+It took me 10 prolonged days to figure out my security groups were not properly configured for my ALB and ECS instances.
+So follow this carefully.

-TODO Create security group that only faces ALB.
+Create a security group called WebAccess with a description saying it's for ALB.

+The inbound traffic should be of 4 rules:
+- Type HTTP, with custom source type on source 0.0.0.0/0
+- Type HTTP, with custom source type on source ::/0
+- Type HTTPS, with custom source type on source 0.0.0.0/0
+- Type HTTPS, with custom source type on source ::/0

+The outbound rules should be left on default, but just in case:
+- Type All traffic, destination type Custom at 0.0.0.0/0

+Create another security group.
+This is for your ECS instances.
+Name it ECS-reverse-proxy (for another website, I'd recommend prefixing the name of this with your website name).

+The inbound traffic should be 1 rule only:
+- Type All Traffic, with custom source type, and find your first security group (it should say the name of the security group you just created).

+The outbound traffic is the same as the first one.

-2. Create two ECR repositories to store your images by running the following:
+3. Create two ECR repositories to store your images by running the following:

 .. code-block:: shell